 What Might Move the Dow Today

-Every bit of news might nudge stocks up or down for one day, but that doesn't mean much for long-term investors looking to outperform the market.
+Every bit of news might nudge the stocks up or down for one day, but that doesn't mean much for long-term investors looking to outperform the market.
 A solid company pays no attention to the everyday changes in share price but instead looks for long-term value creation.
 To reveal three such solid stocks that will help you construct your retirement portfolio, along with the habits needed to build wealth far into the future, read our free report: "3 Stocks That Will Help You Retire Rich."
-Get it for free!
+Thousands have downloaded it; now get yours.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.